TitiUsoroh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines displays the last 10 lines of /etc/passwd
-5-firstlines displays the first ten lines of /etc/passwd 6-third_line displays the third line of the file iacta
+5-firstlines displays the first ten lines of /etc/passwd 6-third_line displays the third line of the file iacta 7-file creates a file containing the text Best School